 Before a user can call an external function, developers and Snowflake account administrators must configure Snowflake to access the proxy service.
 Typically, the steps are done in approximately the order shown below (starting from the right-hand side of the diagram above and moving leftward towards Snowflake).

 A developer must write the remote service, and that remote service must be exposed via the HTTPS proxy service.
-For example, the remote service might be a Python function running on AWS Lambda and exposed via a resource in the AWS API Gateway.
+For example, the remote service might be a Python function running on AWS Lambda and exposed via a resource in the Amazon API Gateway.

 In Snowflake, an ACCOUNTADMIN or a role with the CREATE INTEGRATION privilege must create an “API integration” object that contains authentication information that enables Snowflake to communicate with the proxy service.
 The API integration is created with the SQL command CREATE API INTEGRATION.